 I see the project and program management a little controversial here as a part of doing change.
 Too often the view was the project manager needed to have change management skills.
 In fact, we’re all change managers, and we use project and program management disciplines to deliver that.
 We have to look at various models for change.
 With the size of our organization, the best way to drive change is through social movement—to create a social movement.
 We have a unique program in place regarding health services called our Values and Actions.
 It’s about creating the right culture driven by behaviors.
 As program managers, it can often sound too hard or a bit wishy-washy, but it’s completely necessary.
 If you’re going to make the right changes, you have to have the right culture in the organization to embrace change and to push to do the best for the patient/service user.

 With a program this big and complex, it’s important that we have a strong governance model to manage, oversee, drive, and support the activity right across the system.

 Have you seen any significant changes in PPM?

 Yes.
 There was a time when the project manager was the only person who knew what was going on in the project.
 The advent of cloud-based systems has transformed the data side of it.
 Just as we spoke of the importance of change management—project managers are also changing managers—we see that’s a big change.

 The role of social media is emerging in PPM.
 To some extent that’s surprising.
 Using social media to communicate across projects and to build support for projects is interesting and quite useful—both internally and externally.
-What is internal to an organization that has 120,00 employees across 2,000 entities?
+What is internal to an organisation that has 120,00 employees across 2,000 entities?
 Anything we say is public instantly.